Barvaziyel/Sudoku/README.md

 - **Solution Validation**: Stuck?
 Hit the "Check Solution" button to see if you're on the right track or use it to learn from your mistakes.
 - **Timer**: Challenge yourself against the clock!
 See how quickly you can solve Sudoku puzzles.
 - **Adaptive Design**: Play comfortably on any device, thanks to responsive design elements.
+- **Clear Board**: Easily reset your current progress on the puzzle without needing to refresh the entire page or start a new puzzle.
+- **Get Hint**: Stuck on a tough spot?
+Use the "Get Hint" button to reveal a helpful hint for one of the unsolved cells.

 ## Built With